03/17/2020: Mickaboo responds to Coronavirus (COVID-19) - Read more.

-If you have a genuine emergency situation in which you must give up a bird, please send an email to email@example.com and put the word 'EMERGENCY' in the subject line.
+If you have a situation in which you must give up a bird, please email us at firstname.lastname@example.org.

 We have plenty of wonderful feathered companions just waiting to find their new home.
 Check out the "See Our Birds" page on our website.
 Someone is waiting there who would be a perfect member of your family!